How Much Can I Make from a Solar Lease?

 Local Utility and Other Buyers

-Finally, the developer must negotiate terms for sale and transmission of the power generated by the project.
+Finally, the developer must negotiate terms for the sale and transmission of the power generated by the project.
 The developer files an Interconnection Application with the local utility – this is the agreement that shows the developer how much interconnection will cost them if they build the project, and ultimately allows them to model the project’s feasibility.
 The approval process can take up to two years.

 At the same time, the developer is negotiating a Power Purchase Agreement (PPA) with either the utility or another power buyer who would be buying the clean energy through Renewable Energy Credits (RECs).

 All these factors go into the offer a developer makes for your land.
 Your decision to lease will be based on comparing how much you’re earning per acre currently and what other options you have for selling or leasing the land.
-According to Clay Cooper, a Director of Land Acquisition for NLR Solar, “Most landowners realize three to four times more earnings per acre from a solar development lease than they do from cash crops.
+According to Clay Cooper, a Director of Land Acquisition for Scout Land Consultants, “Most landowners realize three to four times more earnings per acre from a solar development lease than they do from cash crops.
 Of course, if the land is sitting vacant, the solar development will provide significant revenue where there is none now.”

 How Do Developers Maintain Solar Projects?